 Osteogenesis Imperfecta in Children

-Osteogenesis imperfecta (OI) is an inherited disorder of the tissue that holds the
+Osteogenesis imperfecta (OI) is an inherited (genetic) bone disorder that is present

-have soft bones that break (fracture) easily, bones that are not formed normally,
+bones that break (fracture) easily, bones that are not formed normally, and other

 There are at least 8 different types of the disease.
 The types vary greatly, both